The comment feature in Google Slides is a great way to collaborate remotely on presentations with other people.

 Commenting systems in applications like Google Slides allow for an effective way for teams to all work on a document at the same time.

-Multiple people all editing the some document can be a little unruly, so addressing those edits inside of comments instead can keep things a little more organized, while also allowing everyone on the team to weigh in on edits.
+Multiple people all editing the same document can be a little unruly, so addressing those edits inside of comments instead can keep things a little more organized while also allowing everyone on the team to weigh in on edits.

 But you may have created a comment about which you later changed your mind, or you might have made a typographical error that you want to fix.

-How to Change an Existing Comment in Google Slides
+How to Change an Existing Comment in Google Slides (Guide with Pictures)

 The steps in this guide are specifically meant to show you how to edit a comment in Google Slides, but the menu where you go to edit the slide also has a delete option if you would rather delete the comment instead.

 Step 1: Sign into your Google Drive and open the Slides presentation containing the comment that you want to edit.

 Step 2: Locate the desired comment in the column on the right side of the slide, then click the three dots to the right of the word Resolve.

 Step 3: Choose the Edit option.

 Step 4: Change the comment text as needed, then click the blue Save button.